Read articles, advice from lawyers, and questions and answers by topic.

 At Avvo, we think everyone should be able to get good legal advice.
 Our content, services, and products are designed to help you learn about your legal issues, and make the legal process easier to navigate and a little less scary.

-A legal problem is one that you can use the law to help solve because the issue is addressed within federal, state, or municipal laws and regulations.
+A legal problem is one that can be solved by using the law.
+It's an issue that's addressed within federal, state, or municipal laws and regulations.

-If you have determined that your problem is a legal one, you might be wondering if you can sue.
+If you've determined that your problem is a legal one, you might be wondering if you can sue.
 While in theory you can pretty much sue anyone for anything, the reality is that doing so is often a waste of time and money.
-Consider mediation or arbitration before going directly to court.
+It's always a good idea to consult with an attorney to determine whether you can take your suit to court.
+You might consider mediation or arbitration first.

 There are two main types of legal issues: criminal matters and civil matters.
-In criminal cases, the government prosecutes the case; while in civil cases, the person bringing the suit hires an attorney to prosecute.
-If you have been arrested, then you are looking at a criminal matter and possibly also a civil matter.
+In criminal cases, the government prosecutes the case.
+In civil cases, the person bringing the suit hires an attorney to prosecute.
+If you've been arrested, you're looking at a criminal matter, but depending on the circumstances, it could be a civil matter as well.

 There are two main types of legal issues: criminal matters and civil matters.

 Federal, state, and local governments each have their own sets of laws.
-Your legal issue will likely fall under one of these three categories, and depending on your issue, you may want to research all three.
+Your legal issue will likely fall under one of these three categories.
+Depending on your issue, you may want to research all three.

-For any legal issue, you need to make sure you do it in the correct court and consult with an attorney to figure out which court to file in so you get it right.
+For any legal issue, make sure you do it in the correct court and consult with an attorney to figure out which court to file in.

-The best way to start researching your legal issue is to first figure out what broad category it falls under.
-You may have noticed that lawyers almost always have “practice areas” – those are the areas they have particular experience and knowledge in.
-These include areas like corporate law, criminal law, estate planning, employment law, personal injury, and business law.
-You probably wouldn't want to talk to a heart surgeon about a sprained ankle, and similarly you probably don't want an attorney focused on criminal law to handle a divorce.
+The best way to research your legal issue is to start by identifying the broad category that it falls under.
+You may have noticed that lawyers almost always associate themselves with “practice areas.”
+These are the areas they have particular experience and knowledge in.
+Common practice areas include, but are not limited to, corporate law, criminal law, estate planning, employment law, personal injury, and business law.
+You probably wouldn't want to talk to a heart surgeon about a sprained ankle, and similarly, you probably don't want an attorney in criminal law to handle a divorce.

-Overlapping areas can make the task of figuring out the relevant practice area tricky.
-For instance, you know that your issue is about medical malpractice, but you may not know that’s considered a subcategory of personal injury law.
-Or if your landlord won’t add a handicapped parking spot to your complex’s parking lot, you’ll be looking into at least three separate topics: tenant/landlord laws, discrimination, and civil rights.
+Finding the most relevant practice area can be tricky.
+For instance, you know that your issue is about medical malpractice, but you may not know that it falls under the category of personal injury law.
+Or maybe you're in the middle of a situation—like, you've asked your landlord to add a disabled parking spot outside your building, and your landlord has refused.
+You could be looking into three separate topics: tenant/landlord laws, discrimination, and civil rights.

-If you still aren't sure what category your issue falls into, or you want some reassurance, post a question on Avvo's Q&A forums, where you can get fast advice from attorneys for free.
+If you still aren't sure what category your issue falls into, or you want some reassurance, post a question to Avvo's Q&A forums where you can get free advice from multiple attorneys.

 Cause of Action

-Now that you know what kind of issue you have, what category it falls under and what the basic facts are, you’ve got a solid start in learning how you can solve your legal puzzle.
+Now that you know what kind of issue you have, what category it falls under, and what the basic facts are, you're ready to begin solving your legal puzzle.

-If you get stuck, you can quickly check with an attorney to explain what you've found in plain English.
-See what others are asking
+If you get stuck, you can quickly check with an attorney to explain what you've found.

-It is your right to represent yourself in legal matters.
+If you want to do it yourself (DIY), it's your right to be your own representative in legal matters.
 This is called pro se legal representation, from the Latin meaning “for oneself.”
 It's fairly common in uncontested divorces and in small claims courts (especially in states that prohibit lawyers in small claims court).

-But in certain matters, attorneys are required by law, whether you want one or not, and in most other cases, it's still a good idea to get some input from a lawyer to help you understand what you’re getting yourself into.
+In certain matters, attorneys are required by law, whether you want one or not.
+In most cases, it's a good idea to get some input from a lawyer regardless.

-The fact is, you don't know what you don't know, and that is ok!
-Speaking with an attorney--even for 15 minutes --could give you insight and peace of mind you wouldn’t have had otherwise.
+The fact is, you don't know what you don't know, and that's ok.
+Speaking with an attorney—even just for a quick consultation—could give you insight into how to move forward and peace of mind.

-When you hire a lawyer, you're hiring someone to represent you and your interests.
-Depending on your issue, your lawyer may represent you in litigation (that is, in court) or in mediation/arbitration proceedings, or may create, review, process or file documents.
+When you hire a lawyer, you're hiring someone to represent you.
+Depending on your issue, your lawyer may represent you in litigation (in court) or in mediation/arbitration proceedings.
+Or they may create, review, process, or file documents.

-Even more importantly, your lawyer will give you advice, proactively work for your interests, and anticipate problems that you couldn’t see coming as a non-lawyer.
+Even more importantly, your lawyer will give you advice, proactively work for your interests, and anticipate problems that you may not see coming.

 Many attorneys provide free consultations to new clients to see if there's a good fit between need and expertise.

-When you decide to hire an attorney, do your due diligence and take a look Avvo's guide to finding and hiring a great lawyer before researching the professionals you’re considering working with.
+When you decide to hire an attorney, do your due diligence and take a look at Avvo's guide to finding and hiring a great lawyer.

-This may all sound overwhelming, but with a little bit of work you'll have a better understanding of what to do and how to take action.
+This may all sound overwhelming, but with a little work you'll have a better understanding of what to do and how to take action.
 You've got this!